japila-books/apache-spark-internals/docs/SparkContext.md

 ====
 `applicationAttemptId` is used when:

-* xref:scheduler:ShuffleMapTask.adoc#creating-instance[ShuffleMapTask] and xref:scheduler:ResultTask.adoc#creating-instance[ResultTask] are created
+* scheduler:ShuffleMapTask.md#creating-instance[ShuffleMapTask] and scheduler:ResultTask.md#creating-instance[ResultTask] are created

 * SparkContext <<postApplicationStart, announces that a Spark application has started>>
 ====